proinsias/an-independent-mind/docs/Books/Outliers.md

   - Example of kids sports with cutoffs.
 Kids with birth dates on either side of the cutoff have a difference of a year's maturation.
 The older kid gets preferential treatment and this effect is compounded.
 Solution could be to have multiple leagues divided by birth month.
 - The 10,000 hour rule.
   - It's hard to get these hours in if you're working a part time job.
 Really you need to get into a special program.
+* There seems to be a threshold with IQs.
+You need to be **smart enough** to win a Noble Prize, but being **smarter** than smart enough doesn't increase your chances.